 Respirable crystalline silica is common among the manufacturing of glass, pottery, brick, and concrete, as well as asphalt roofing and porcelain, among many other products.
 Use of industrial sand can also release silica.

 Dust Control Plan for a HomeIf you live near a construction site, here are actions you can take to breathe cleaner air.

 If you can see or smell poor air quality from the outside air it is important to close your doors and windows.
 Sealing the windows can also help to keep the tiny airborne dust particles from entering your home.

-The second step is to use a HEPA air purifier for dust removal.
-A true HEPA filter is the best way to remove the tiny dust particles from the air so you do not breathe them in.
+The second step is to use an air purifier for dust removal.
+A high efficiency air filter with a strong motor is the best way to remove the tiny dust particles from the air so you do not breathe them in.
 The smallest airborne particles are the most dangerous and therefore most important to remove from the air.

 Another option is to use local exhaust ventilation at the point where dust is created.
 This sucks the dust away before it can travel into the room.
 Essentially, this method uses a vacuum cleaner that has been modified for industrial and construction purposes.
 The suction point stays close to the point of operation, removing the dust instantly after it is created and stores it in bags or containers.
 This is a common method for controlling wood dust, but it can be used during other tasks.

 Air filtering respirators can also be used in construction sites.
 These masks provide added breathing protection, and are often used in addition to other methods, such as wet collection or suction.
 To have proper protection with a dust mask, proper fit is crucial.
 It should fit firmly, but not tightly, on your face so the only air coming to your mouth is venting through the mask.
 These masks, however, have limited use and should be replaced regularly to ensure proper breathing.
 Respirators can also be used, although these generally are used more for gas and vapors, not necessarily dust.